 - Hypersensitivity towards high-protein diet

-Generally, we consume a lot of tyrosine in our diet, but it doesn’t get accumulated and trigger an immune response.
-Only if you have one or all of the following conditions will you face the side effects.
+Generally, we consume enough tyrosine from our diet.
+Only if you have one or more of the following conditions will you face the side effects.

 Who Should Not Take Tyrosine Foods Or Supplements